-Gorski kotar is situated between Kvarner Bay and the valley of the river Kupa that runs along the border with Slovenia and between the mountains of Lika spread the wide, fertile fields.
+Gorski kotar is located between Kvarner Bay and the valley of the river Kupa, which runs along the border with Slovenia.
+Between the mountains of Lika fertile fields are spread.

 Zagreb and Central Croatia

-City of Zagreb is known by numerous historical monuments and medieval architecture.
+Zagreb is a city known by numerous historical monuments and medieval architecture.

 Moslavina is known for its production of wine and the discovery of oil fields.
 Turopolje is an area largely covered with forests in which resides a large number of birds whose observation tourists show great interest.
 Banovina and Kordun characterized picnic areas along the river Mreznice and the Koran that are joind with Krka and with Dobra and flow through the city of Karlovac.
 Podravina in the world, and artistic circles, is known primarily as a region in which the developed naive paintings representing Ivan Generalic, Mirko Virius and others.